JasonP02/JasonP02.github.io/_projects/graph-neural-network.md

 I worked under Xian Du in the [Intelligent Sensing Lab](https://websites.umass.edu/xiandu/) at UMass Amherst, where I received a grant from the [UMass Amherst Center for Research on Families](https://www.umass.edu/family/people/jason-pettinato) to research child safety monitoring.
 In this project, I investigated the use of Graph Neural Networks to detect anomalies in human poses.
 This approach was taken primarily to make the subjects of the training data anonymous (due to the sensitive nature of the subjects).

 ## Technical Details
-• Preprocessed pose estimation data and constructed graph representations where nodes correspond to keypoints and edges capture anatomical connections.
+• Preprocessed training and test set videos into a graph based representation.

 • Designed and implemented a custom Graph Neural Network architecture integrating graph convolutional layers and attention mechanisms.